Potted plant too much water

 Is the soil completely saturated with water?
 Is the soil infested with fungi, moss and algae?
 Did you notice root rot when you took your plant out of its pot?
 Then you're going to have to pull out all the stops.

-Once the roots are bare, observe them.
-You'll easily recognize rotten roots: they're brown, soft and smell bad.
-Sometimes they're covered in mold.
 You need to cut them off so they don't contaminate healthy roots.
-Using a pair of clean, sharp shears or scissors, remove the damaged part.
+Using clean, sharp shears or scissors, remove the damaged part.
 Has the entire root system been affected?
 It's probably too late to save your plant.
 You can still cut the roots flush and replant.
 Botany works in mysterious ways, and miracles do happen from time to time.

-Prune off yellow or brown leaves and stems.
+Prune yellow or brown leaves and stems.
 They won't grow back and no longer contribute to photosynthesis.
 This will also help your plant to grow again.

 Once you've finished pruning, repot into a pierced pot.
-You can line the bottom with clay pebbles or gravel to improve drainage (to find out more, see our article: Gardening: do I need a drainage layer? ).
+You can line the bottom with clay pebbles or gravel to improve drainage (to find out more, see our article: Gardening: do I need a drainage layer?).

 Water your plant.
 Yes, I know.
 We said at the beginning that you should stop watering.
 But watering is essential after repotting.
 It makes rooting easier.
 Water generously, to moisten all the soil.
 When the water runs out through the drainage holes, stop.
 Let the water drain off before placing your pot back on its saucer.
 Check the saucer 20 minutes later.
 If it contains water, empty it.